WeatherLab/fsodoc/source/contributing/workflow.rst

 Contribution Workflow
 =====================

-Much of the workflow for contributing to CodeIgniter (or any project) involves understanding how `Git <https://git-scm.com/>`_ is used to manage a shared repository and contributions to it.
+Much of the workflow for contributing to FSO (or any project) involves understanding how `Git <https://git-scm.com/>`_ is used to manage a shared repository and contributions to it.
 Examples below use the Git bash shell, to be as platform neutral as